ahmet8873/Next.js-tutorial/next.js-project/README.md

 ## Next.js 14 Admin Dashboard Tutorial with Server Actions

 - Building an admin dashboard in my Next.js application using server actions.

-## Outro

-- Concluding the tutorial with key takeaways and closing remarks.

-Feel free to explore the sections that align with your interests, and leverage the examples provided to enhance your Next.js proficiency.
-Happy coding!